tpcofficial/big-oauth2/.github/CONTRIBUTING.md

 * **Provide a step-by-step description of the suggested enhancement** in as many details as possible.
 * **Provide specific examples to demonstrate the steps**.
 Include copy/pasteable snippets which you use in those examples, as [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 * **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
-* **Include screenshots and animated GIFs** which help you demonstrate the steps or point out the part of Atom which the suggestion is related to.
+* **Include screenshots and animated GIFs** which help you demonstrate the steps or point out the part of big-oauth2 which the suggestion is related to.
 You can use [this tool](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux.
-* **Explain why this enhancement would be useful** to most Atom users and isn't something that can or should be implemented as a [community provider](#big-oauth2-and-packages).
+* **Explain why this enhancement would be useful** to most big-oauth2 users and isn't something that can or should be implemented as a [community provider](#big-oauth2-and-packages).
 * **List some other text editors or applications where this enhancement exists.**
 * **Specify the name and version of the OS you're using.**

 ### Your First Code Contribution

-Unsure where to begin contributing to Atom?
+Unsure where to begin contributing to big-oauth2?
 You can start by looking through these `beginner` and `help-wanted` issues:

 * [Beginner issues][beginner] - issues which should only require a few lines of code, and a test or two.
 * [Help wanted issues][help-wanted] - issues which should be a bit more involved than `beginner` issues.